As large as it gets: Learning infinitely large Filters via Neural Implicit Functions in the Fourier Domain: Related Work

-In contrast to all these approaches we neither aim to be more time or space efficient nor do we want to boost performance via additional information.
-We aim to investigate how much of the receptive field CNNs practically make use of, if they have the opportunity to learn infinitely large kernels.
-Yet, to do so, we propose a model that facilitates learning large filters directly in the frequency domain via neural implicit functions.
+In contrast to all these approaches, we neither aim to be more time or memory-efficient nor do we want to boost performance via additional information.
+Our aim is to investigate which filter size CNNs practically make use of if they have the opportunity to learn infinitely large kernels.
+To do so, we propose a model that facilitates learning large filters directly in the frequency domain via neural implicit functions.
 Thus, we are the first to propose a CNN whose convolutions can be fully learned in the frequency domain while maintaining state-of-the-art performance on common image classification benchmarks.